-- Nurturing ointment therapy: In the case of eczematised or irritated skin, mild glucocorticoids such as 0.5-1.0% hydrocortisone cream or lotio (e.g. hydrogalene, R123 ) have a short-term positive effect.
-Otherwise, nurturing, keratolytic or anti-inflammatory ointments should be applied on the still moist skin immediately after bath therapy and other washing procedures according to the clinical picture.
-This allows a lasting storage of moisture.
-Good effects are achieved with saline or propylene glycol containing ointments R105.
-The correct treatment has to be tested in each individual case.
+Caring ointment therapy: In eczematized or irritated skin, mild glucocorticoids such as 0.5-1.0% hydrocortisone cream or lotion (e.g. Hydrogalen, R123 ) bring good short-term results.
+Otherwise, nourishing, keratolytic or anti-inflammatory ointments should be applied to the still moist skin immediately after bathing therapy and other washing procedures according to the clinical picture.
+This allows for a lasting retention of the moisture.
+Good effects are obtained with saline-containing or propylene glycol-containing ointments R105.
+The correct treatment must be tested on a case-by-case basis.

-- Skin care and cleansing: Basic principle: As little degreasing of the skin as possible!
-As little irritating cleansing agents as possible, i.e. sparing use of soaps or syndets.
+Skin care and cleansing: Basic principle: As little degreasing of the skin as possible!
+As few irritating cleansing substances as possible, i.e. sparing use of soaps or syndets.
 No use of liquid soaps.
 Mild cleansing of the body skin with hydrophilic (water-miscible) body oils.
-Hereby a sufficient cleansing effect and at the same time a refatting care is achieved.
-Instead of hydrophilic oils also O/W emulsions may be used (e.g. Abitima Lotion, Excipial U Hydrolotio, Sebamed Lotion).
-Briefly shower the skin, apply and distribute the emulsion on the moist skin, shower again briefly.
+This achieves a sufficient cleansing effect and at the same time a moisturizing care.
+Instead of hydrophilic oils also O/W emulsions can be used (e.g. Abitima Lotion, Excipial U Hydrolotio, Sebamed Lotion).
+Briefly shower off the skin, apply and spread the emulsion on the moist skin, briefly shower off again.
 The remaining emulsion film is not perceived as unpleasant.

-- Baths: are important and recommended for skin care.
-Different bath additives depending on the skin condition (see table 1).
-The patient should be familiarized with the therapy modalities and be able to prepare the baths himself, e.g. oil baths as"Cleopatra bath" or bran baths.
+Baths: are important and recommended for skin care.
+Different bath additives according to skin condition (see Table 1).
+The patient should be familiarized with the therapeutic modalities and be able to prepare the baths himself, e.g. oil baths as"Cleopatra bath" or clover baths.

-- In phases of clinical improvement only external skin care measures are necessary, e.g. Ungt. emulsif. aq., Linola milk, ash base cream.
+In phases of clinical improvement, only caring external measures are necessary, e.g. Ungt. emulsif. aq., Linola milk, ash base cream.

-- Clothing: Wear non-irritating body wash.
-Smoothly woven fabrics of cotton or linen are most suitable.
-Unsuitable are fabrics of animal wool.
-Plastic fabrics are equally unsuitable, but materials made of viscose are generally tolerated.
+Clothing: Wear non-irritating body wash.
+Smoothly woven fabrics of cotton or linen are best.
+Unsuitable are fabrics made of animal wool.
+Synthetic fabrics are also unsuitable, but materials made of viscose are generally tolerated.